bustoutsolutions/siesta/README.md

 ## Design Philosophy

-* Make the default thing usually be the right thing.
+* Make the default thing the right thing most of the time.
 * Make the right thing easy all of the time.
-* Make client code easy to read.
-Provide conveniences.
+* Prioritize making the code that uses Siesta easy to **read**.
 * Build from need.
 Don’t invent solutions in search of problems.
-* Eliminate boilerplate.

 ## Features